ConstLike/cp2k/docs/methods/properties/optical/tddft.md

 be optimized furthermore has to be specified by adding the subsection `EXCITED_STATES` of the section `DFT`.

+## Efficient computation and storage of ERIs

+When calculating TDDFT gradients, the cost of computing electron repulsion integrals (ERIs) and their derivatives can be significant.
+Repeatedly calculating and contracting these ERIs on-the-fly can be very inefficient.
+To speed up the calculation process, it is recommended to store the ERIs in-core (in RAM) and reuse them whenever needed.
+In the input file, the `MAX_MEMORY` keyword in the [MEMORY](#CP2K_INPUT.FORCE_EVAL.DFT.XC.HF) subsection controls the storage of both normal ERIs and derivative ERIs.
+By default, the `MAX_MEMORY` parameter is set to 512 MiB.
+When `MAX_MEMORY` is assigned a non-zero value, the ERIs are stored in memory.
+If there is insufficient space, the algorithm switches to the calculation for the remaining ERIs on-the-fly.
+This approach can significantly accelerate these computations compared to recalculating the ERIs on-the-fly.

+For TDDFT gradients specifically, the cost of computing derivative ERIs can be up to 12 times higher than that of normal ERIs.
+To efficiently handle derivative ERIs, there are two approaches to achieve speedup:

+1. Using the `TREAT_FORCES_IN_CORE` keyword in the [MEMORY](#CP2K_INPUT.FORCE_EVAL.DFT.XC.HF) subsection with `SCREEN_P_FORCES` (in the [SCREENING](#CP2K_INPUT.FORCE_EVAL.DFT.XC.HF)) set to `FALSE`:
+- `TREAT_FORCES_IN_CORE` determines whether the derivative ERIs should be stored in RAM or not.
+By default it set to `FALSE`.
+By storing derivative ERIs in-core and reusing them, a significant speedup (up to 3 times for derivative ERIs calculations) can be achieved without any loss in accuracy compared to the on-the-fly computation of ERIs.
+This is due to the fact that the process of contracting derivative ERIs can be invoked up to four times in TDDFT.

+2. Using the `SCREEN_P_FORCES` keyword in the [SCREENING](#CP2K_INPUT.FORCE_EVAL.DFT.XC.HF) subsection:
+- `SCREEN_P_FORCES` screens the electronic repulsion integrals for the forces using the density matrix, by default `TRUE`.
+  This feature is disabled for the response part of forces in MP2/RPA/TDDFT, which means if the derivative ERIs were stored before, they need to be recalculated.
+  The benefit comes from the screening itself, but it may require a tighter `EPS_SCHWARZ_FORCES` setting.

 ## Simple examples

 ### Excitation energies for acetone